(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 On top of providing the Admissions Board with transcripts and diplomas, students should have an equivalent minimum GPA (Grade Point Average) of 7/10 (Dutch grading scale).
 For applicants with a non-EU/EEA qualification, this minimum GPA is mandatory.
 Grade Point Average is the average of all the marks of your pre-university education.
 To note, a score of 6 is a passing grade in the Netherlands. *Please look here to clarify your specific country or diploma qualification requirements.

-Students are exempted from proving proficiency in English if they are a native speaker and have completed secondary education, or have already completed a bachelor programme, in one of the following countries: USA, UK, Ireland, New Zealand, Australia.
+Students are exempted from proving proficiency in English if they are a native speaker and have completed secondary education, or have already completed a bachelor programme, in one of the following countries: USA, UK, Ireland, New Zealand, Australia, Singapore, and Malta.

 Applicants who do not fulfill the aforementioned requirement(s) for exemption must provide adequate evidence of proficiency in English.
 The following tests are accepted:

-- (International) internet TOEFL (to be sent in through our institutional code 7191): score of at least 100, all sections sufficient (so at least 21 on each section);
+- (International) TOEFL (iBT*) score of at least 100, all sections sufficient (so at least 21 on each section) to be sent in through our institutional code 7191

 - (Academic) IELTS Academic (British Council’s English Language Test): score of at least 7, all sections sufficient (so at least 6.0 on each section);

 - Cambridge C2 Proficiency (CPE, Cambridge Certificate of Proficiency in English);

 - Cambridge C1 Advanced (CAE, Cambridge Certificate of Advanced English)